codio/site/source/docs/classes/unitmanagement/autograde.html.md

 We provide a way of testing autograding scripts when authoring your project.
 This is described below.
 You should make use of this before publishing your project to a class.

-You should be aware that once the Unit has been published to the class, any changes made to the Unit's source project are not reflected in the published Unit.
+You should be aware that once the Unit has been published to the class, any changes made to the Unit's source project are not automatically reflected in the published Unit.
 As a result, if you include your main grading logic within the project itself and if that script has bugs, you will not be able to fix the bugs without deleting the Unit, fixing the bug and finally republishing the Unit.
 All student data will be lost as a result.
-This shortcoming will be fixed before end of February 2017.
+However, if all your scripts are stored in `.guides/secure` folder, you can update and test them and you can then [Update Unit](/docs/classes/unitmanagement/updateunit/)

-The best interim strategy is to use a simple bootstrap launcher that loads and executes the script from a remote location that you can edit and debug independently of the Codio box.
+Another strategy is to use a simple bootstrap launcher that loads and executes the script from a remote location that you can edit and debug independently of the Codio box.

 The following example bash script shows a Python script that is located as a Gist on GitHub.
 This script might be called `.guides/secure/launcher.sh`.